-All placements of excess cash are either bank deposits or in financial instruments that at minimum carry an "investment grade" rating.
-The Company's clients are oil and gas companies.
-The Company is exposed to credit risk through sales and use best efforts to manage this risk.
+All placements of excess cash are either in bank deposits or in financial instruments that, at minimum, carry an "investment grade" rating.
+The

+Company's clients are oil and gas companies.
+The Company is exposed to credit risk through sales and uses best efforts to manage this risk.
 The maximum exposure to credit risk at the reporting date is the carrying value of the financial assets, the carrying value of the accounts receivables and other short-term receivables.
-TGS evaluates the concentration of risk with respect to trade receivables as low due to the Company's credit rating policies and as the clients are mainly large oil and gas companies considered to be financially sound.
+TGS considers the concentration of risk with respect to trade receivables to be low due to the Company's credit rating policies and because the clients are mainly large oil and gas companies, considered to be financially sound.

-The Company from time to time accepts extended payment terms on parts of firm commitments from clients.
+From time to time, the Company accepts extended payment terms on parts of firm commitments from clients.
 To the extent these terms do not carry an interest compensation to be paid by clients, the revenues recognized by the Company are discounted to reflect this element.